ResearchComputing/Documentation/Logging-In.md

 ## Logging in from Linux

-1. Open a terminal window and type: `ssh username@login.rc.colorado.edu`, where `username` is your assigned username.
+1. Open a terminal window from your distribution's application menu and type: `ssh username@login.rc.colorado.edu`, where `username` is your assigned username.

 2. Enter your password:
     * If you are logging in using Duo, type `duo:` followed by your Identikey password.
 For example, if your Identikey password is 123, type `duo:123`.
 Press enter.
 You will then receive an authentication request on the Duo app on your phone.
 Approve the request.